TQBX/Electronic-Music-Assassin/README.md

 # Usage
 1.Register the target ASR cloud services provided and fill in the relevant information in the decode file.

-2.Add the song you would like as carrier audios to the `music` folder in wav format with the sample rate of 16000
+2.Create the `music` folder and add the song you would like as carrier audios to it in wav format with the sample rate of 16000

 3.Use the cloud text-to-speech service to generate audios of the target attack commands in wav format with the sample rate of 16000 and place them under the `command` folder